dng-u-2002/2025-SE-TermProj-15/README.md

 # Software Engineering - Spring 2025
 ## 윷놀이 Project

-This repository contains the **윷놀이 Game Project** for the Software Engineering course (Spring 2025).
+This repository contains the **윷놀이 Controller.Game Project** for the Software Engineering course (Spring 2025).
 The project applies **Object-Oriented Analysis and Design (OOAD)** principles to develop a digital version of the traditional Korean board game *윷놀이*.

 ## 📌 Project Overview
 - Develop a **윷놀이 game** using OOAD techniques.